What is Maze malware?

 In November 2019, the group behind Maze managed to infiltrate Allied Universal: one of the leading private security companies in the US.
 The cyber gang claimed that they have gained complete control of the Allied network and threatened to make the data public unless the company paid up.

 Allied Universal decided to ignore the demands.
-In reply, hackers behind Maze first contacted a well-known computer help site, asking them to publish a story about the attack to serve as a public warning.
+In reply, hackers behind the virus first contacted a well-known computer help site, asking them to publish a story about the attack to serve as a public warning.
 When the website declined, the Maze gang uploaded 700MB worth of sensitive information on an underground forum.
 The data included lists of active users, email certificates, encryption keys, and more.

 This is a very important point about Maze.
-Researchers should note that largely after Maze’s occurrence Ransomware attacks can be considered data breaches, as more and more Ransomware strains gain the ability to infiltrate networks and perform data-stealing activities before encrypting the files.
+Researchers should note that largely after Maze’s occurrence ransomware attacks can be considered data breaches, as more and more ransomware strains gain the ability to infiltrate networks and perform data-stealing activities before encrypting the files.

-Unfortunately, this tactic has proved effective as at least one company fell victim to it and lost their backups.
+Unfortunately, this tactic has proved effective as at least one company fell victim to it and lost its backups.
 Of course, an incident like this can only happen if backup credentials are stored in the compromised network, thus correct backup configuration is incredibly important.

 Maze malware analysis

-In this video recorded in the ANY.RUN interactive malware hunting service we can view how the Maze Ransomware execution unfolds.
+In this video recorded in the ANY.RUN interactive malware hunting service we can view how the Maze execution unfolds.

 Figure 1: Shows the graph of processes created by the ANY.RUN interactive malware analysis service